python-caldav/caldav/docs/source/index.rst

 Compatibility
 =============

-The test suite is regularly run against SoGO, Baikal, DAViCal, Zimbra and OwnCloud.
+The test suite is regularly run against Baikal, DAViCal, Zimbra and bedework.
 Some compatibility issues have been found, search the test code for "COMPATIBILITY" for details.
 Notably;

  * You may want to avoid non-ASCII characters in the calendar name, or